PET'S CLUB

 Our team came up with an app that would allow Sam’s Club members who are new pet owners to find the best care for their pets, through customized food, personalized shopping, and the ability to connect with vets and other experienced pet owners.

-The purpose of the app was to give Sam’s Club members, who are first-time pet owners, to gain information and insight on how to properly take care of their pets.
+The purpose of this app was to give Sam’s Club members, who are first-time pet owners, to gain information and insight on how to properly take care of their pets.
 This falls to making sure that they find the right products and food that meet their dietary needs.
 Using this app members would be able to view shopping products based on your pet’s specific needs, explore products other pet owners have highly rated, connect with vets and more experienced pet owners on advice, and customize their own food.

 Figuring Out “Who” and “Why” of the App